-Andreas Berggren works for Boliden as a Manager of the Aitik Mill and is a member of FAMMP.
-Andreas has more than 20 years of experience from the Mining Industry.
+Anders Sand works for Boliden as Research Manager and is a member of FAMMP.
+Anders has approximately 15 years of experience in senior positions in academia and in the mining industry.

 Nils Eriksson works for Boliden as Head of Section for Permitting and Environmental support.
 Nils is a member of FAMMP and has more than 25 years of experience from the mining industry.